 Lottery profits initially went to the State's General Revenue Fund, until legislation was passed in 1985 earmarking profits for the Common School Fund, which is still the Lottery's major benefactor.
 2006 saw the first "specialty instant games" launched; these games benefit a particular cause like Illinois Veterans, the fight against breast cancer, MS research, and assistance for people living with HIV-Aids.
-In 2010, the Lottery began contributing to the
+In 2010, the Lottery began contributing to the Capitol Projects Fund, which helps build and renovate state roads and bridges.

 The Lottery has been an independent, cabinet-level department for most of its history.
 On July 1, 2011, Northstar Lottery Group became the Lottery’s first private manager.
 With Northstar's assistance, on March 25, 2012, the Lottery launched an internet sales pilot project for Lotto and Mega Millions and it became the first US lottery to sell tickets on the internet.
 On January 2, 2018, Camelot Illinois became the new private manager of the Lottery.